 Program statistics/prospects Our faculty has long maintained breadth and special strength in three areas:

 We pursue research with a combination of theory, modeling, and diagnostic studies.
 We support this work with a foundation of first-year graduate core courses, and an appealing range of electives for both graduate and undergraduate students.
 Many other excellent course opportunities are found in more than a dozen related science departments on our campus.
 We collaborate closely with research groups on satellite/remote sensing and climate systems including the Space Science and Engineering Center (SSEC), the Cooperative Institute for Meteorological Satellite Studies (CIMSS), the Center for Climate Research (CCR), and the Center for Sustainability and the Global Environment (SAGE).
 The department is home to the Wisconsin State Climatology Office (SCO).

 Since 1948 we have grown into one of the best-known departments in our field of Atmospheric and Oceanic Sciences.
-As of 2014, we were ranked 3 out of 52 atmospheric and oceanic science programs nationally for research funding per faculty member.
 We aim to sustain strong, nationally recognized graduate and undergraduate programs.
 At any one time, we typically have 60 graduate students in the program, and we graduate about 15 Ph.D. and M.S. students each year.
 Our graduates obtain employment in academia, in research labs, and in the commercial sector.
 M.S. students normally finish within 2-2.5 years.
 The Ph.D. typically requires 4 additional years, though it is possible to complete the degree more quickly in some cases.

 Program Structure and Governance Currently the Department of Atmospheric and Oceanic Sciences (AOS) consists of 18 faculty and several support staff.
 The faculty of AOS are: